 All prospective students shall be chosen for admission without regard to race, color, religion, gender, sexual orientation, or national origin.
 All admitted students must be able to read, write, and understand high school level English (all courses at Bay Area Training Academy are taught in English and no translation services are provided).
 All admitted students must be able to meet the physical demands of their chosen education program as well as those of the job(s) for which that program prepares them.
-All applicants must complete an interview with an Admissions Representative.
-Parents and spouses are encouraged to attend, as it gives applicants and their families an opportunity to see the school's equipment and facilities, meet the staff and faculty, and to ask questions relating to the campus, curriculum, and career objectives.
-Once an applicant has completed and submitted the applicant if eligible for admission.
+Once an applicant has completed and submitted the application packet and required documentation, the school reviews the information and informs the applicant if eligible for admission.
 If an applicant is not accepted, all fees paid to the school are refunded.
 The school follows an open enrollment system.